 Screen prospective tenants

 Last but not least, on the list of manners to increase your rentals’ security is screening potential tenants.
-Landlords spend so much time worrying about thieves, fire, floods that it often doesn’t occur to them that what can cause a threat to their belongings are the tenants that they let into their property.
-No matter how excellent a judge of character, you may think you are, keep in mind that there are people who swindle other people for a living.
+Landlords spend so much time worrying about thieves, fire, and floods that it often doesn’t occur to them that what can cause a threat to their belongings are the tenants they let into their property.
+No matter how excellent a judge of character you may think you are, keep in mind that there are people who swindle other people for a living.
 Before you make a deal with somebody and let them into your rental, you need to do some background checkup to see if those people are reliable.
 Luckily, different software tools can help you check their credit reports and whether they had any issues with paying their dues.
 Another piece of information you can check is whether they have any criminal background, and if you rent more than more property, it would be good to make some database of all applicants so that you can have all data close at hand.

 Having in mind that your rental is probably a vital source of income, perhaps even the main one, to be able to rent it at a fair price, you need to provide optimal conditions for the tenants, not just in terms of comfort and functionality, but safety as well.
 This doesn’t mean that you shouldn’t choose your tenants carefully.
-Still, by doing everything you can to ensure their safety, you will also tend to the security of your belongings and recover what you invested through the rent.
+Still, by doing everything you can to ensure their safety, you will also tend to secure your belongings and recover what you invested through the rent.